 It is an event of significance when citizens such as Michael and Kim Copperthite reach back in their own family history and find one of their original 1914 Connecticut-Copperthite Pie Company delivery trucks tucked into a flower shop in Pasadena, California, and decide that they would like to thank and honor their forebears by buying the truck and restoring it.
 Michael Copperthite reached out to the Model T Club of America and had the good fortune to be directed to Art Goldstrom of the Southern Nevada Model T Club who gathered up the physical and human resources of the club and orchestrated the restoration of the truck seen above in John Craft's wonderful photograph.

-It is not unfair to spotlight John Craft for a moment as he has repeatedly written and photographed so very well about the club, its members, and events.
+It is not unfair to spotlight the late John Craft for a moment as he repeatedly wrote and photographed so very well about the club, its members, and events.
 His original recap about this particular Southern Nevada Model T Club effort follows in the next section.

 Michael and Kim Copperthite's wanting to look back on the family over time has led all of those who became involved to the ultimate spot in the history of the nation: the Smithsonian Museum.

 Gerald A. Villa

 July 10, 2019